LLNL/Silo/docs/globals.md

   This is more likely to be true if the data producer is using a newer version of the HDF5 library than a consumer and is less likely to be true in the reverse situation.
   :::

-  As Silo has evolved, various new features have been introduced either to Silo itself or the the underlying driver I/O library Silo uses which can impact the backward compatibility.
+  As Silo has evolved, various new features have been introduced either to Silo itself or the underlying driver I/O library Silo uses which can impact the backward compatibility.
   Backward compatibility issues can sometimes be restricted to specific objects in a Silo file or specific features of the interface or may sometimes involve the entire file.
-  For example, its concievable newer versions of the Silo library can be used in such a way that only *some* objects in the file are not readable by older versions of the Silo library while other objects in a file are fine.
+  For example, it is concievable newer versions of the Silo library can be used in such a way that only *some* objects in the file are not readable by older versions of the Silo library while other objects in a file are fine.

   An example of a Silo-level feature that impacted backward compatibility was the introduction of nameschemes for multi-block objects.
   Nameschemes were introduced in such a way that data producers using nameschemes produced files downstream consumers could no longer read correctly without modification.